connorfriday/Hw6/README.txt

     - The GUI options are handled in the view, but once the user chooses a file to load in the file chooser the filename is passed to the controller which then constructs a model using the existing WorksheetReader class and then reruns the controller with that model

+6. Mock for testing Controller
+   - implemented a mock model for testing that the controller only called methods that mutate the model when we expected it to